 Read more of the research on the pharmacokinetics and pharmacodynamics on nicotine pouches:

-Researchers investigated the biomarkers of exposure to toxicants in cigarette smoke, as well as biomarkers of potential harm, for nicotine pouch users compared to the levels measured in current, former, and never smokers.
+Researchers investigated the biomarkers of exposure to toxicants in cigarette smoke, as well as biomarkers of potential harm, for nicotine pouch users compared with the levels measured in current, former, and never smokers.
 The study’s results indicate that nicotine pouch users have significant improvements to both biomarkers of exposure and biomarkers of potential harm compared with smokers.

-A preprint study to explore actual use of nicotine pouches under ambulatory conditions was conducted over six weeks with adult smokers, smokeless tobacco users, and dual users of cigarettes and smokeless tobacco in the U.S. Nicotine pouches were supplied to participants ad libitum.
+A preprint study to explore actual use of nicotine pouches under ambulatory conditions was conducted over 6 weeks with adult smokers, smokeless tobacco users, and dual users of cigarettes and smokeless tobacco in the U.S. Nicotine pouches were supplied to participants ad libitum.
 Approximately 78% of the dual users replaced their smokeless tobacco use with nicotine pouches, and more than 80% of the same group reduced their cigarette consumption.
-70% of smokeless tobacco users stopped consuming smokeless tobacco after six weeks’ use of nicotine pouches.
+70% of smokeless tobacco users stopped consuming smokeless tobacco after 6 weeks’ use of nicotine pouches.
 At the time of their enrolment, these participants also did not intend to quit smoking or using smokeless tobacco during the next 30 days, and so the results may be indicative of nicotine pouches’ potential for harm reduction.

 Unlike in the U.S., nicotine pouches are not yet broadly available in Europe.
 Still, there are similar trends in awareness of the pouches and generally low prevalence of use with Nordic countries being outliers.
 In the U.K., nicotine use is most common among current smokers and recent former smokers, and dual use with e-cigarettes has also been noted.

 Research on the category of oral tobacco and nicotine products helps people to understand the potential impact the category of products could have on public health.
-But it is also important to scientifically assess each product individually to learn what its risk profile is compared to cigarettes.
+But it is also important to scientifically assess each product individually to learn what its risk profile is compared with cigarettes.
 We have conducted initial assessments of our nicotine pouches before their launch, and we have finalized several preclinical studies, as well as a nicotine pharmacokinetics study.
 Further assessment of these products is planned and underway.

-To summarize: nicotine pouches are a promising smoke-free product in terms of harm reduction, and they offer smokers a different experience compared to cigarettes, heated tobacco, or e-cigarettes.
+To summarize: nicotine pouches are a promising smoke-free product in terms of harm reduction, and they offer smokers a different experience compared with cigarettes, heated tobacco, or e-cigarettes.
 Oral nicotine-containing products like these contribute to a portfolio of alternatives to cigarettes with a greater variety of options for current adult smokers who would otherwise continue to smoke.
 Now that they are a part of our smoke-free product portfolio, we look forward to continuing to assess these products’ harm reduction potential.

 *Priority lists of toxicants include those developed by the United States Food and Drug Administration (FDA), the analytes from the GOTHIATEK® standard developed for Swedish snus, as well as the Swedish Institute for Standards (SIS) and the British Standard Institute (BSI).